Time dilation of quantum clocks in a relativistic gravitational potential: Introduction

 We study the dynamic of the clocks through the Page and Wootters (PaW) quantum time formalism \cite{pagewootters,wootters}.
 This approach to time was first proposed by D. N. Page and W. K. Wootters in 1983 and has recently gained a great deal of interest (see for example \cite{lloydmaccone,vedral,nostro2,nostro3,interacting,timedilation,foti,simile,simile2,review,review2,macconeoptempoarrivo,dirac,scalarparticles,librotommi}), including an experimental realization \cite{esp1,esp2}.
 In PaW theory time is a quantum degree of freedom which belongs to an ancillary Hilbert space (which we call the $C$ subspace), equipped with a suitable time observable.
 The dynamics of the system of interest is thus obtained with respect to the observer $C$ which we place (for convenience) at infinite distance from the source of the field.

 For a complete overview of the PaW mechanism we refer to \cite{chapter2}.
 We start providing a brief summary of the theory in Section II, also showing that two free clocks\footnote{Throughout the whole work we refer to \textit{free} clocks meaning clocks not perturbed by the gravitational field.} evolve synchronously with respect to the time reference $C$.
-In section III we consider instead two clocks located at different distances from the origin of the gravitational field and we show the emergence of the time dilation effect, in agreement with the Schwarzschild solution (\ref{chiave1}).
+In Section III and IV we consider instead two clocks located at different distances from the origin of the gravitational field and we show the emergence of the time dilation effect, in agreement with the Schwarzschild solution (\ref{chiave1}).
 We notice that this framework was already been introduced in \cite{chapter7} where the interaction of clocks with a Newtonian gravitational field was principally considered.
-Here we focus instead on the interaction with the relativistic gravitational potential and we reinterpret the results by introducing proper times for the clocks.
-We also show how the gravitational redshift can emerge in the theory.
-Finally, in Section IV, we give our conclusions and outlook.
+Here we focus instead on the interaction with the relativistic gravitational potential, we reinterpret the results by introducing proper times for the clocks and we also study the evolution of entangled (and/or interacting) clocks.
+In Section V we show how the gravitational redshift can emerge in the theory.
+Finally, in Section VI, we give our conclusions and outlook.